-"JWC" means James E. Wagner Cultivation Corporation (formerly AIM1 Ventures Inc.), a corporation existing under the laws of the Province of Ontario:
+"JWC" means James E. Wagner Cultivation Corporation (formerly AIM1 Ventures Inc.), a corporation existing under the laws of the Province of Ontario;

-"JWC Ltd." means James E. Wagner Cultivation Ltd., a corporation existing under the laws of the Province of Ontario;
+"JWC Ltd." means James E. Wagner Cultivation Ltd. prior to the completion of the reverse takeover with JWC, a corporation existing under the laws of the Province of Ontario;